innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 4. You should see your EC2 instances and their current state
 5. If drift is detected, HCP Terraform shows the necessary changes to bring infrastructure back in sync

-### Creating Intentional Drift (Optional)
+### Creating Intentional Drift

 To see drift detection in action, you can manually modify an EC2 instance in the AWS console:

-1. Go to the AWS EC2 console
+1. Go to the AWS EC2 console at https://console.aws.amazon.com/ec2/
+2. Login with your provided AWS credentials
+3. Select **us-west-1** (or the region you selected in your Terraform configuration) from the region dropdown in the top-right corner
+4. In the left navigation pane, click **Instances (running)**
-2. Find one of your instances created by the `tf-vault-qa-{your-initials}` workspace
+5. Find one of your instances created by the `tf-vault-qa-{your-initials}` workspace
-3. Modify the instance type or add/remove tags
+4. Select the instance and click **Actions** → **Instance settings** → **Manage tags**
+5. In the Tags section, find the "project" tag and change its value from "project-alpha" to "project-beta"
+6. Click **Save** to apply the tag change
-4. Return to HCP Terraform and trigger another health assessment
+7. Return to HCP Terraform and navigate to your workspace's **Health** page
-5. Observe how the drift is detected and reported
+8. Click **Start health assessment** again
+9. After the assessment completes, this should show any detected drift.
+10. Observe how HCP Terraform shows the difference between your Terraform configuration (project-alpha) and the actual AWS resource (project-beta)

 ### Drift Resolution Approaches

-When drift is detected, you have two main approaches to resolve it:
+When drift is detected, resolve it by reverting the change.

-#### Approach 1: Overwrite Drift
+#### Remediate Drift
 If you don't want to keep the drift's changes:
 1. Queue a new plan in your workspace
 2. Apply the changes to revert your real-world infrastructure to match your Terraform configuration

-#### Approach 2: Update Terraform Configuration
-If you want to keep the drift's changes:
-1. Modify your Terraform configuration to include the changes
-2. Push a new configuration version
-3. This prevents Terraform from reverting the drift during the next apply

 ## Part 7: Continuous Validation